AdobeDocs/photoshop-api-docs/README.md

   "options":{
     "layers":[
       {
-        "operations":{                                      // <--- NEW KEYWORD TO INDICATE AN EDIT "edit":true
+        "edit":{},                                    // <--- NEW KEYWORD TO INDICATE AN EDIT "attributes":{
-        },
-        "attributes":{
           "bounds":{
             "height":136,